CumulusNetworks/docs/content/cumulus-netq-412/Monitor-Operations/Monitor-Switches.md

 ## View CPU and Memory Utilization for Processes and Services

 Use the UI or CLI to visualize which services and processes are consuming the most CPU and memory on a switch.
-You can add or remove certain services that NetQ monitors using the CLI.
+NetQ displays all active processes except for `netqd`, which is always displayed regardless of its status.
+You can add or remove specific services that NetQ monitors using the CLI.

 {{<notice note>}}